 Educated at Heathfield in England and Sorbonne University in Paris, Mary has had a long association with the Oppenheimer Memorial Trust, initially in the role of secretary in the 1970s and as chair of the Board of Trustees from 2001 to 2013.
-She currently serves as Deputy Chair.
+She resumed the chairmanship in October 2018.

 An early interest in the arts resulted in board positions at Dorkay House, the African Music and Drama Academy and the Federated Union of Black Arts and she also played an important role as Managing Trustee of the Market Theatre from 1989 to 1992.
 Mary was instrumental in the founding of Business and Arts South Africa (BASA) in 1997 and served as its first chair.
 Established as a joint initiative of government and business, BASA set out to secure the development of the arts through increased corporate sector involvement and it has achieved many successes over the years.